Are you trying to ditch the plastic and go green? Are you looking for bottles that don’t contain harmful chemicals like BPA and phthalates?

 They come with silicone nipples that have vents to stop the nipple from collapsing when your baby is drinking, and they also help cut down on how much gas your baby will swallow.

 You can place these in a bottle warmer without fear that they’ll shatter, and you can boil them when you need to sanitize them.
-Many standard-sized rings and nipples will fit on these bottles as well, if you already have a particular type of nipple you like to use.
+Many standard-sized rings and nipples will fit on these bottles as well if you already have a particular type of nipple you like to use.

 - These don’t break easily, even when dropped.

-- Super cheap for glass bottles.
+- Super cheap for a glass bottle.